lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-A pair style for the Ultra-Fast Forcefield potentials (UF3).
+A pair style for the ultra-fast force field potentials (UF3).
 UF3 is a methodology for deriving a highly accurate classical potential which is fast to evaluate and is fitted to a large archives of quantum mechanical (DFT) data.
-The use of bspline basis set in UF3 enables the rapid evaluation of 2-body and 3-body interactions.
+The use of b-spline basis set in UF3 enables the rapid evaluation of 2-body and 3-body interactions.

 **Authors:** Ajinkya C Hire (University of Florida), Hendrik Krass (University of Constance),